What is Ansoff Matrix? Definition, theory and example

 “Stagnation means decline.”
 This is a significant starting principle for both profit and non-profit organizations.

+When an organization wants to grow, it is important to take the right steps.
 Based on the factors product/ service and markets there are four different growth strategies that need to be developed and which have been set out in a matrix by Igor Ansoff, the Ansoff matrix.

 What is the Ansoff Matrix?

 This Matrix was developed by strategy professor Igor Ansoff in the 1960s.

 The idea behind the Ansoff Matrix is simple; a company or organization gains a clear insight into the possible growth strategies based on the combination of existing and new products and existing and new markets.
 These could also be services instead of products.